Avigdor Lieberman: Minister of Foreign Affairs

 In September 2009, Lieberman toured Africa along with businessmen and officials from the Foreign Ministry, Finance Ministry, Defense Ministry, and National Security Council in an attempt to strengthen economic and trade ties and discuss the Iranian nuclear program.
 Lieberman also sought to strengthen ties with countries in Eastern and Central Europe.
 In a 2011 interview, Netanyahu said that Lieberman had opened important doors that had been closed to Israel before.

 Minister of Defense

 In June 2016, Lieberman was appointed Israel's Minister of Defense, as a result of his party joining the government coalition.
 Lieberman's first action as Defense Minister was to approve equal rights for the bereaving families of Lesbian, Gay, Bisexual, and Transgender soldiers.
 Avigdor Lieberman issued an official document on behalf of the Defense Ministry in June 2016 declaring that the ministry "views same-sex and heterosexual families of fallen soldiers equally, and operates in accordance with this equality so that there is no difference in recognition and rights."

+It emerged in 2023 that in 2016 while Minister of Defense, Lieberman drafted a top-secret document in which he warned the Israeli government of the risk of a Hamas attack across the Israel-Gaza border, the assault of southern communities in Israel, and the taking of hostages.
+The document predicted that,Hamas intends to take the conflict into Israeli territory by sending a significant number of well-trained forces (like the Nukhba [commandos] for example) into Israel to try and capture an Israeli community (or maybe even several communities) on the Gaza border and take hostages.
+Beyond the physical harm to the people, this will also lead to significant harm to the morale and feelings of the citizens of Israel.The document was reportedly presented to both Prime Minister Benjamin Netanyahu and then IDF Chief of Staff Gadi Eizenkot.

 In October 2018, he appointed Maj.-Gen. Aviv Kochavi, as the Chief of Staff of the Israel Defense Forces.

 Lieberman resigned on 14 November 2018 in protest of the ceasefire with Hamas.